donbright/rust-lang-cheat-sheet/README.md

 let m = s.replace("hello","new");   // m = "new"
 let y = s.to_uppercase();           // y = "NEW"

-// str implements Write, sort of like C++ stringstream
-// str.as_bytes() converts to slice, which implements Read, similarly

-let s = "Reedeth Senek, and redeth eek Boece";
+// str.as_bytes() converts to slice, which implements Read let s = "Reedeth Senek, and redeth eek Boece";
 let s2= "Ther shul ye seen expres that it no drede is" let buf = &mut vec![0u8; 64];